excid3/simple_calendar/README.md

 Setting classes on the table and elements are pretty easy.

-You can simply run the following command to install the calendar views and then add your own helpers to the table, rows, headers, and days.

 simple_calendar comes with a handful of useful classes for each day in the calendar that you can use: